MartianColonist/POSEIDON/docs/content/opacity_database_gas.rst

 (Appendix C).

 Is your favourite molecule missing?
 Has a revolutionary new line list just been released?
-Please address any request for new opacities to: ryanjmac@umich.edu.
+Please address any request for new opacities to: Ryan.MacDonald@st-andrews.ac.uk.